Should You Visit Berchtesgaden? 12 Reasons Why You Should

 Konigssee

 Obersee is the second most beautiful lake you can visit from Berchtesgaden.
-It’s located near the southern shores of Obersee, a few-minute hike after you disembark from the boat in Salet.
+It’s located near the southern shores of Konigssee, a few-minute hike after you disembark from the boat in Salet.

 Though Obersee is 10 times smaller than Konigssee, Obersee’s appearance would set you on a picture-taking spree.
 It’s encircled by mountains, and the lake’s calm and crystal clear water creates a mirror view of these mountains.
 Staring at Obersee would seem like a look into a portal to another dimension.

-Berchtesgaden has churches perched on so-scenic, picture-perfect locations, and yes, they are another reason to visit Berchtesgaden.
-There are three churches I am so excited to share.
-The church of Saint Bartholomew, Wallfahrtskirche Maria Gern, and the Parish Church of St. Sebastian.
+Berchtesgaden also has churches that are situated in beautiful and photogenic locations.
+Here are three churches that you should not miss: the church of Saint Bartholomew, Wallfahrtskirche Maria Gern, and the Parish Church of St. Sebastian.

 Saint Bartholomew Church, Berchtesgaden, Germany